ReaganM02/Nuxt3-Boiler-Plate/README.md

 - `xss` - For sanitizing data before sending to the database.
 - `bcrypt` - For password hashing
 - `@nuxtjs/tailwindcss` - For UI

+### MongoDB Configuration
+1. Create a `.env` file
+2. Inside the file, `MONGO_URL=add-your-mongo-URL-here...`

+If configuration is successful, you should be able to see the `Successfully connected to DB.` in the terminal.